nopasaran-org/nopasaran-tests-trees/README.md

 The first step is to create the structure of the decision tree.
 Below is an example of how to create a simple tree with a root node and two child nodes.
 Each node can have multiple workers, and the inputs required by each worker can be specified.

+In this example, the `repository` parameter is specified to point to the URL of the repository where the actual test representations are stored and fetched by nopasaran workers.
+The `test` parameter corresponds to the name of the nopasaran test in this repository.

 ```python
 from tests_tree import TestsTreeNode, TestsTree